Huchangzhi/123IDEnew/docs/index.md

 ![](https://user-images.githubusercontent.com/2707340/60140295-18338a00-9766-11e9-8fda-b525b6f15c13.png)

-This allows you to open files or directories in VSCodium directly from your terminal:
+This allows you to open files or directories in IDE123 directly from your terminal:

 ```bash
 ~/in-my-project $ codium . # open this directory